pangxueyu233/Pipeline-of-genomics/all_pipeline/mmu_WES_Step1.md

 # Step1. pre-processing of genomics data

-This page showed the pre-processing of WGS on mice data, including alignment, PCR duplicates removing, and BQSR.
+This page showed the pre-processing of WES/WXS on mice data, including alignment, PCR duplicates removing, and BQSR.

 - *Here, we had specialize the position of `exon bed files` of mm10 refernce.*